 Introduction to Python

-Python is a high-level, dynamically-typed, strongly-typed, multi-paradigm, open source, interpreted computer programming language.
+Python is a high-level, dynamically-typed, strongly-typed, multi-paradigm, function-level scoped, open source, interpreted computer programming language.
 Each of the attributes will be discussed below and some are covered more thoroughly in upcoming chapters.
 We also take a closer look at the opcodes and opnames of bytecodes.
-In the final section, naming rules and conventions are reviewed.

 Attributes of Python

 High-level Language - The language approximates or is not far from standard English language.
 An example of an intermediate-level language is assembly language.
 The lowest level language is machine code which is expressed in either 1's and 0's or hexadecimal number systems.

 Multi-paradigm - Python programs can be written with using three different design approaches.
 The programs can be procedural which consists of a series of instructions that perform operations on input data.
 Using the procedural paradigm, the developer deconstructs the 'problem or programming challenge' into a collection of variables, data structures, and procedures.
 Classical procedural languages include: C, Fortran, Pascal, and BASIC.

 It is important to note that the procedural paradigm was preceded by structured programming which is defined by the Structured Program Theorem.

 In functional programming, the focus is on the function.
 Functions are considered first class citizens which means all operations available to other programming entities are also available to functions.
 These operations generally include being passed as an argument in another function or method call, being the return value of a function, and being assigned to a variable which enables use for reference elsewhere in the program as a variable.
 Pure functional languages are those in which functions produce no side effects which modify state or make other changes that are not included as part of the function's return value.
 Haskell is the most used pure functional language.
 This is a partial list of other languages (impure) that support functional programming: C++(>=v11), C#, Groovy, Java (>=v8), Lisp, Python, and Ruby.